unjs/website/content/5.blog/2024-08-15-h3-towards-the-edge-of-the-web.md

 })
 ```

-For advanced use-cases, you might also use `sendStream` and `sendWebResponse` utilities instead of returning stream.
+For advanced use cases, you might also use `sendStream` and `sendWebResponse` utilities instead of returning the stream.

 ### Object Syntax Event Handlers